Brown-University-Library/riamco/README.md

 You can use rake task `parse_eads` if you just want to parse to an EAD and see the result in your Terminal.

+The code to convert the finding aids from XML to Solr documents is in `./app/models/ead.rb` and `./app/models/ead_import.rb`.

 # Indexing text from PDF files (optional)
 If you are interested in indexing the *content* of the PDF files indicated in an EAD (in addition to the EAD itself) there are a few of extra steps required.